 Proximity-1: Typically the MRO Electra will initiate a Proximity-1 session by sending a string of "hail" data packets while looking for a response from the specific lander identified in the hail packet.
-This standard operating procedure can be reversed, that is, lander-initiated relay sessions are possible.
+The hail includes information describing the session operating mode for both the forward and return link directions.
+This includes operating frequency, data rate, and channel coding mode.